nematov-dev/news-project/README.md

-S-News Website - Overview
+S-News.uz Website - Overview

 About the Website

-The S-News website is a dynamic platform where users can read the latest news, blogs, and engage with content by commenting on posts.
+The S-News.uz website is a dynamic platform where users can read the latest news, blogs, and engage with content by commenting on posts.
 It offers a rich, interactive experience for visitors, enabling them to sign up, create accounts, and manage their profiles.